cyberbotics/webots/docs/reference/supervisor.md

 The matrix is composed of a rotation matrix `R` and a translation vector `T`.

 The `wb_supervisor_node_enable_pose_tracking` function forces Webots to stream poses to the controller.
-It improves performances as the controller by default uses a request-response pattern to get pose data.
+It improves the performance as the controller by default uses a request-response pattern to get pose data.
 The `sampling_period` argument determines how often the pose data should be sent to the controller.

 The `wb_supervisor_node_disable_pose_tracking` function disables pose data tracking.